panCtrlV/bigDataStat-book/chapter5.md

     + `inline` package provides functionality to dynamically define R functions and S4 methods with in-lined C, C++ and Fortran.

   * OpenMP
+    + It is a shared memory model.
+    + It is a Lightweight approach.
+    + Workload is distributed between threads.

   * OpenMPI